Dogru-Isim/airgap-antivirus/README.md

 ## What?

 The software-based security solution is initially developed for a school project.
-That repo is currently private so this readme doesn't include a link.
+That repo is currently private so this readme doesn't include a link to it.

 This project aims to provide security for air-gapped systems by monitoring and preventing activities that are suspicious in an air-gapped context.
 Examples: